cvs-health/testaro/README.md

 Thus, when the `rules` argument is omitted, QualWeb will test for all of the rules in all of these modules.

+**Notice**: As of 2023-09-02, any attempt to perform best-practices tests of QualWeb caused QualWeb to throw an error.
+This issue was [reported to QualWeb](https://github.com/qualweb/core/issues/29).
+Until this issue is resolved, Testaro does not try to run any QualWeb best-practices tests, regardless of the value of the `rules` argument.

 ###### Testaro

 If you do not specify rules when using the `testaro` tool, Testaro will test for the rules listed in the `evalRules` object of the `tests/testaro.js` file.